dasch-swiss/dsp-ui-lib/README.md

 And access `http://localhost:4200` in your browser.

-**When you are developing the library and want to try out things that you have implemented using the demo application, you always have to rebuild the library.**
+**When you are developing the library you always have to rebuild the library before using it from the demo application.**

 ### Scripts For Development